 Water, phone, sour skittles, Advil, headphones and more.

 This metal chair was filled and and I would drag it just close enough so everything was within reach.
 Things always seemed to be falling off and I wasn’t so stoked to have my phone hit the floor.
 So after many hours of getting tattooed and multitasking the solution really came to me.
-I needed a freestanding personal caddy to hold all my things.
+I needed a freestanding personal caddy to hold all my shit.

 I did some loose sketches of my idea and was ready to find a way to create it.
 I ran it by a couple friends.
 One in the plastic molding biz helped me do some CAD designs and we decided a heavier metal would be best.
 Another friend helped weld up a prototype for me which actually became my first physical Caddy.
 I set this first Client Caddy in my tattoo station and It seriously worked perfect.